-The Department of Genetics and Genomic Sciences at the Icahn School of Medicine at Mount Sinai is paving the way for the future of genomic research and medicine at the largest and most diverse health care system in New York City.
-The Division of Medical Genetics has a substantial history of translational work and conducting clinical trials for patients with rare genetic disorders.
-Many of Mount Sinai’s clinical trials have led to approval of new treatments for patients by the Food and Drug Administration (FDA).
+The Department of Genetics and Genomic Sciences and the Icahn Genomics Institute (IGI) at the Icahn School of Medicine at Mount Sinai is paving the way for the future of genomic research and medicine at the largest and most diverse health care system in New York City.

 We have executed all types of clinical research studies.
 Whether your study is observational, a first-in-human trial, or a phase III pivotal trial, our team will help get you through start-up to closeout efficiently.